Ayushd70/telegram-jenkins-bot/README.md

 ```
 7. If You still have any doubts just check the `bot-canfig.config-example` file.

-8. TO start build on jenkins just add
+8. To start build on jenkins just add the following in your build step inside the execute step under configure  the project.
  ```bash
         cd ~/telegram-jenkins-bot/
         chmod +x bot.sh
         ./bot.sh
 ```
-in your build step inside the execute step in configs of the project.

 ### License
 The MIT License (MIT)